andreharv/NetworkExtensions/TLM/README.md

 # Changelog
 1.5.0
-- New feature: Speed restrictions
+- New feature: Speed restrictions (as requested by @Gfurst)
 - AI: Parameters tuned
 - Code improvements
+- Lane arrow changer window is now positioned near the edited junction (as requested by @GordonDry)
 - Bugfix: Flowing/Waiting vehicles count corrected

 1.4.9, 01/27/2016